 All children are prepared for these sacraments within the parish.
 The Reconciliation course begins in the Autumn and First Holy Communion in the Spring.
-Enrolment dates are advertised in the Newsletter.
+Enrolment forms are available after Mass in May each year.
 To qualify to receive Holy Communion children should be at least 8 years old in the year of enrolment.
 Parents are encouraged to take an active part in the programme, as their children take their first important steps in the life of the Church.

 A programme is held each year, starting before Christmas.
 Candidates must be 14 or over by the previous 31st August.
-Enrolment dates will be published in the Newsletter. it is a great event to make a personal decision that God is part of your life, and that you want to explore more fully what your faith means to you.
+Enrolment forms are available after Mass in May each year. it is a great event to make a personal decision that God is part of your life, and that you want to explore more fully what your faith means to you.